 “Dad, we can work this out, but you’ve got to be more open with me.
 Am I going to meet your girlfriend?”

 We set up a meeting for next weekend.

 I ride my bike home.
 Mom was actually baking cinnamon rolls for Scott and Stu while they watch Scooby Doo.
 She seems anxious about the meeting.
 I tell her it’s a bunch of crap, which brings back her old confusion.
 Stu hasn’t seen our room, so we all go up before we get ready to ride bikes.
 He asks if he can stay over some time, but I’m preoccupied by the visitation.
 I vaguely tell him to ask Scott.
 He looks at me with a hurt expression.

 “I’ll tell both of you once we get out of here.”

-We plan to go to Crandon Park on Key Biscayne.
+We planned to go to Crandon State Park on Key Biscayne.
 Mom has even packed lunch.
 It makes me pissed she is acting so maternal.
 I have to let out the anger and energy that has built up, riding like a mad man.
 Scott and Stu fall back.
 I wait at the Rickenbacker Causeway.
 They tell me they aren’t going further until I tell them what’s wrong.

 “Dad told me Mom is going to move away once they get their divorce.”